Tencent/Hippy/docs/en-us/hippy-react/modules.md

 > - target: 'window' |'Screen' - Specify to measure Hippy Root View or screen size.
 > - Android special instructions: Due to historical problems, the statusBarHeight in screen mode is calculated in actual pixels, and in window mode, it has been corrected to dp units.
-> - navigatorBarHeight: Android bottom navigatorBar height; Minimum supported version 2.3.4
+> - navigatorBarHeight: Android bottom navigatorBar height.
+Minimum supported version 2.3.4.

 ---